arturo-lang/pkgr.art/README.md

 import "dummy"
 ```

-If the package has not already been downloaded, it will and you will be able to use it just fine without noticing anything.
+If the package has not already been downloaded, it will be and you will be able to use it just fine without noticing anything.
 If it's already there, then it will be used automatically.

 A few examples, taken from `import`'s own documentation that show a few more bells and whistles: